FOLLOW FEET, NOT FASHION

 Most shoes look nothing like the feet they cover.
 Which is odd.
 Because if we take away the shoes, our feet are functionally still the same, and this hasn’t changed for the last few millennia.
 What has changed, however, is what we wrap our feet in.

 If we go right back to the beginning, early homo sapiens - and the Neanderthals - were already tanning and working leather to cover their feet[i].
-Fast-forward somewhat and it's when fashion overtakes function that the shape of shoes starts to seriously deviate from foot-shape.
+Fast-forward somewhat and it´s when fashion overtakes function that the shape of shoes starts to seriously deviate from foot-shape.
 So much so that in the last few centuries, trends in shoe design have even distorted our idea of what the foot itself should look like.
 Bonkers shoe shapes have become fashionable, even normalized, and this may be to the detriment of our feet and, ultimately, healthy human movement.

 For women, having delicate, dainty feet meant social status and so their footwear followed suit; the material, height and shape of the shoe dictated how a woman could move, as well as how much of her body she revealed.

 Fashion has dictated our feet to the point where so many feet are now shaped like shoes instead of feet.
 Women - more likely to wear narrower, pointier shoes - are four times more likely to have painful, debilitating foot problems than men, highlighting the painful reality of the shoe-shaped environment we force our feet into.
-But it's not just women's sky-high heels that are at fault - any kind of heel throws our body off balance.
+But it's not just women's sky-high heels that are at fault - any kind of heel throws our body out of whack.
 And this affects growing children even more than adults: the 2cm heel (like on some of the world's best-selling sneakers) is the equivalent of a 5cm heel on an adult[iii].
 And you´d hardly put your kid in high heels, would you?

-Just comparing western, shoe-shaped feet to the feet of people who never wear shoes highlights what fashion can do.
 Kids who grow up barefoot have stronger, wider feet and present with fewer cases of flat feet than kids who regularly wear shoes[iv][v].
 Barefoot kids have also been shown to score better on balance and motor skills than their shod counterparts[vi].

 Shoe-shaped designs still even influence the design of sports shoes – trainers, sneakers, kicks or whatever you chose to call them! – since they became fashionable from the 1970’s, and our feet have continued to be bent out of shape.